'B' (ii) was the Japanese seizure of the island of Borneo in the British and Dutch East Indies (16 December 1941/1 April 1942).

 A battalion-sized detachment of the Koninklijk Nederlands Korps Mariners (Royal Netherlands marine corps) was attached to the Royal Netherlands East Indies army.

-The Militaire Luchtvaat (air force) had 140 obsolescent US-made fighters and light bombers as well as 80 reconnaissance, light transport and trainer aircraft.
-Most of the aircraft were based on Java, and were under the command of Major General Ludolph Hendrik van Oyen.
+The Militaire Luchtvaart (air force) had 140 obsolescent US-made fighters and light bombers as well as 80 reconnaissance, light transport and trainer aircraft.
+Most of the aircraft were based on Java, and were under the command of Generaal-majoor Ludolph Hendrik van Oyen.

 In the same month Japanese troops entered French Indo-China in 'Fu'.
 In January 1941 a small-scale war broke out between French Indo-China and Thailand, and Japan negotiated a peace settlement.